 Secondly, I saw huge potential in the continent.
 I believed that one of the key drivers for economic prosperity in many African countries lay within business development.

-MSc African Studies with Health offered academic flexibility, an international environment, and a unique teaching quality with much attention to the individual.
+MSc African Studies with Health at UCL's Joint Faculty of Arts and Humanities and Social and Historical Sciences offered academic flexibility, an international environment, and a unique teaching quality with much attention to the individual.

 How did you fund postgraduate study?